cognitedata/cdp-spark-datasource/README.md

 ### Data points

 Data points are always related to a time series.
-To read data points you need to filter by a valid time series name, otherwise an empty DataFrame is returned. **Important**: Be careful when using caching with this resource type.
+To read data points you need to filter by a valid time series id, otherwise an empty DataFrame is returned. **Important**: Be careful when using caching with this resource type.
 If you cache the result of a filter and then apply another filter, you do not trigger more data to be read from CDF and end up with an empty DataFrame.

-One additional option is supported:

-- `partitions`: Specifies the number of partitions to split the data source into.
-Default: 20.

 #### Numerical data points